 What gang members are sometimes made to do

-Why they might feel they need to carry a knife
+Why they might feel worried enough to carry a knife,

 How one person can change the world

 Who to talk to if you feel pressured into carrying a knife

 That children are powerful, valuable and important!

 Inspectors are guided to consider the evidence that action is taken to raise awareness of children and learners in relation to a range of safeguarding matters so that children are able to understand, respond to and calculate risk effectively.

 "We collate the feedback that we receive from children and send it to our schools to use as evidence in their Ofsted portfolios"

 Schools should promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.